javaee/jms-spec/pages/JMSContextScopeProposals.md

 This change addresses a limitation of option 2 which is illustrated in <a href="#Use_case_C._One_bean_which_calls_another_within_the_same_transaction">Use case C</a> below.
 Option 2 specifies that, if two separate beans are used to send messages within the same transaction, different `JMSContext` objects will be used in each bean.
 This means that the messages sent during the transaction may not be delivered in order.
 If option 3 is adopted then the same `JMSContext` object would be used, meaning that messages sent using them will be delivered in order.

 However by using the same injected `JMSContext` object in different beans there is a possibility that this is confusing to the developer.
 To the casual reader the injected objects are fields of different beans and are completely separate.
-It would be counter-intuitive and confusing if, for example calling the JMSContext method [http://jms-spec.java.net/2.0-SNAPSHOT/apidocs/javax/jms/JMSContext.html#setPriority%28int%29 `setPriority`] (which sets the `JMSContext`'s default priority] in one bean affected the default priority used in another bean.
+It would be counter-intuitive and confusing if, for example calling the JMSContext method `setPriority%28int%29 `setPriority` (which sets the `JMSContext`'s default priority] in one bean affected the default priority used in another bean.

 To avoid possible confusion whilst retaining the advantaged of CD scoping it is therefore proposed that different parts of the `JMSContext`'s state be given different priority: